 Here’s a good video tutorial on setting up a document in InDesign:

 There you have it!
 If you follow these tips, it will help you have a successful print marketing campaign and save some cost by doing it yourself.
 We hope this information has been useful for you!
-For help with digital marketing visit WebExpress, our sister company.
+For help with digital marketing visit OCEANONE Design, our sister company.

-Do you have any more questions about creating flyers or brochures? if so, be sure to contact us here.
+Do you have any more questions about creating flyers or brochures?
+If so, be sure to contact us.